Yiling-J/tablepilot/contribute/csv-and-parquet.md

 ### Important Considerations

 1. **Internet Required:** Every row retrieval requires an API request, so an internet connection is necessary.
-2. **API Rate Limits:** Hugging Face enforces rate limits.
-   - Tablepilot limits API calls to 1 request every 5 seconds to comply.
-You can download Parquet files first and use them as local Parquet sources instead.
+2. **API Rate Limits:** Hugging Face API enforces rate limits.
+So Tablepilot limits API calls to 1 request every 5 seconds to comply.
+You can download Parquet files first and use them as local Parquet sources instead to speed-up generating.

 Hugging Face's auto-converted Parquet files are available in the `refs/convert/parquet` branch, for example: